One of the first step of the photographer workflow is to import/copy the photos from the camera or the SD card. We can do that by several ways:

 What do you think?

-#1 Updated by Mica S about 1 year ago
+#1 Updated by Mica S over 1 year ago

 As a user (only a user, not a developer), I want darktable to concentrate on being the best raw developer possible.
 I don't think complex file management operations belong in darktable at all, nor would I use them if they were present.